astbis/laser-jigsaw-generator/README.md

 * **Customizable:** Adjust grid size, puzzle size, jitter (randomness), and tab size.

 ## How to use
-1. Download the `jigsaw.html` file.
-2. Open it in any modern web browser (Chrome, Edge, Safari).
+1. Click the link above to open the tool.
-3. Configure your puzzle size and grid.
+2. Configure your puzzle size and grid.
-4. Enter your text in the "Labels" box (comma separated).
+3. Enter your text in the "Labels" box (comma separated).
-5. Click **Download SVG**.
+4. Click **Download SVG**.
-6. Import the SVG into your laser software.
+5. Import the SVG into your laser software.

 ## Credits & License
 This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA 4.0)**.

 * **Original Code:** Based on the work by [Draradech](https://github.com/Draradech/jigsaw), originally licensed under CC-BY-SA.
-* **modifications:** Updated UI, added laser-specific stroke settings, and integrated Google Fonts.
+* **Modifications:** Updated UI, added laser-specific stroke settings, and integrated Google Fonts.
 * **Development:** Created with the assistance of AI.

 You are free to share and adapt this material, as long as you give appropriate credit and distribute your contributions under the same license.